que4155/X-ray-Recognition/README.md

 num of male image : 180

-I were a Radiologist intern in Show Chwan Memorial Hospital,Taiwan from 2018/7~2019/1,used my free time and got permission to collect data which is only JPEG file without any personal tags.

 # Steps
 Download pretrained model Inception V2 and unzip it to ckpt file

-Classify your Data,i even reshape them to make sure the pubis symphysis right in center of picture
+Classify your Data, i even reshape them to make sure the pubis symphysis right in center of picture

 Use tfrecord.py to generate tfrecord for training

-Use train.py to train with Inception Resnet V2 ,a combinition structure of VGG an Resnet, then we can get new model
+Use train.py to transfer learning with Inception Resnet V2 and some fine tuning, then we can get new model

-Use evaluate.py and last model to get evaluation , here i test this model with 50 pictures
+Use evaluate.py and last model to evaluate, here i tested this model with 50 pictures